forsyde/f2cc/f2cc/branches/v0.2pa/source/ticpp/readme.txt

 of UTF-8 as a "superset" of ASCII.

 UTF-8 is not a double byte format - but it is a standard encoding of Unicode!
-TinyXML does not use or directly supinterface wchar, TCHAR, or Microsoft's _UNICODE at this time.
+TinyXML does not use or directly support wchar, TCHAR, or Microsoft's _UNICODE at this time.
 It is common to see the term "Unicode" improperly refer to UTF-16, a wide byte encoding of unicode.
 This is a source of confusion.